 What are the real reasons behind the DEA efforts to shut down African American pharmacist?

 LINCOURT PHARMACYCLEARWATER, FLORIDA

-Lincourt Pharmacy of Clearwater, Florida has been in business for nearly 40 years.
-They are a specialty pharmacy in compounding sterile and non-sterile products and were doing over $15 million per year with sales all over the world.
-Louis Lassiter, who is the pharmacist-owner states that “his business dropped dramatically when the DEA came around and began targeting and harassing his wholesalers.”
+Lincourt Pharmacy of Clearwater, Florida, has been in business for nearly 40 years.
+They are a specialty pharmacy in compounding sterile and non-sterile products, and we’re doing over $15 million per year with sales worldwide.
+Louis Lassiter, who is the pharmacist-owner, states that “his business dropped dramatically when the DEA came around and began targeting and harassing his wholesalers.”
 Let’s not be fooled.
-This the work of Susan Langston and demonstrates how the DEA begins to target Black Own Pharmacy Businesses.
+This is the work of Susan Langston and demonstrates how the DEA begins to target Black Own Pharmacy Businesses.

 THE DELIBERATE WRONGDOING EXPOSING DEA CORRUPTION THEIR INTIMIDATION OF WHOLESALERS

 These tribulations are no different from what our forbearers experienced; Predatory Policingthat enforces Regulatory Racism.
 Therefore, it is not a matter of what you’re doing right; it is about putting you in your place.
 A place of eternal servitude, despair, and the maintenance of generational subjectivity (we are but low-hanging fruit).
 There is absolutely no evidence of diversion not in Pronto, At Cost, Superior Drug Pharmacy, Lincourt Pharmacy what interpretation that corresponding responsibility act as a cop and results in withholding of medications without putting anything in writing.

 35 AGENTS OF DEA RAID PRONTO PHARMACY AUGUST 29, 2019.